Lumia imaging apps: Lumia Camera

 Lumia Camera (previously Nokia Camera) originally created as a merger of the Nokia Pro Cam and Nokia Smart Cam as the new Nokia Camera application that was introduced with the Lumia Black update.
-The Nokia Camera as introduced in 2013 offers 3 basic modes Camera Mode, Smart Mode and Video Mode, in Smart Mode users can take multiple shots at once in what's called a burst and allows for the removal of objects within the frames, change faces and create "sequence shots".
+The Nokia Camera as introduced in 2013 offers 3 basic modes: Camera Mode, Smart Mode and Video Mode.
+In Smart Mode, users can take multiple shots at once in what's called a burst and allows for the removal of objects within the frames, change faces and create "sequence shots".
 The Camera Mode features a Night and a Sports mode, and Video Mode offers video recording.
-Due to the high end specs of the Nokia Lumia 1020 and the Nokia Lumia 1520 they received Raw DNG support.
+Due to the high end specs of the Nokia Lumia 1020 and the Nokia Lumia 1520, they received Raw DNG support.

-With Lumia Cyan Nokia improved the low-light performances of the Nokia Camera, added continuous autofocus, added support for living images, and has improved the performance of the application.
-With Lumia Denim Microsoft rebranded the application to the Lumia Camera and launched version 5.0 which included a lot of new features, but was limited to high end Lumia devices with PureView technology only, alongside the launch of the Lumia Camera the Lumia Beta Apps' Nokia Camera Beta app was rebranded as the Lumia Camera Classic for the Nokia Lumia 830, Nokia Lumia 930, Nokia Lumia ICON, and Nokia Lumia 1520.
+With Lumia Cyan, Nokia improved the low-light performances of the Nokia Camera, added continuous autofocus, added support for living images, and has improved the performance of the application.
+With Lumia Denim, Microsoft rebranded the application to the Lumia Camera and launched version 5.0 which included a lot of new features, but was limited to high end Lumia devices with PureView technology only.
+Alongside the launch of the Lumia Camera, the Lumia Beta Apps' Nokia Camera Beta app was rebranded as the Lumia Camera Classic for the Nokia Lumia 830, Nokia Lumia 930, Nokia Lumia ICON, and Nokia Lumia 1520.

-The Lumia Camera 5.0 included new feature additions such as faster shooting capabilities, 4K-quality video recording which captures 24 frames per second and each individual frame consists of an 8.3 megapixel shot and Rich Capture that adds Auto HDR and Dynamic Flash.
-Due to the nature of these features they haven't been made available for cheaper and older Lumia devices and are exclusive to newer handsets.
+The Lumia Camera 5.0 included new features such as faster shooting capabilities; 4K-quality video recording, which captures 24 frames per second and each individual frame consists of an 8.3 megapixel shot; and Rich Capture, that adds Auto HDR and Dynamic Flash.
+Due to the nature of these features, they haven't been made available for cheaper and older Lumia devices and are exclusive to newer handsets.

-In August 2015 it was reported that the Lumia Camera was no longer an exclusive application to Nokia and Microsoft Lumia devices and could be downloaded on other Windows Phone devices, but would lack several features such as High Dynamic Range (HDR), Dynamic Exposure, and Dynamic Flash which were more bound to Lumia hardware than software.
+In August 2015, it was reported that the Lumia Camera was no longer an exclusive application to Nokia and Microsoft Lumia devices and could be downloaded on other Windows Phone devices, but would lack several features such as High Dynamic Range (HDR), Dynamic Exposure, and Dynamic Flash which were more bound to Lumia hardware than software.

 The ownership of the Lumia Camera UI has been transferred to HMD Global, and it was introduced as part of Nokia Pro Camera in February 2018.